 When we pay the special dividend, we will incur an income tax liability based on the excess of the market value of the shares of TIMET on the date of distribution over our income tax basis in the shares of TIMET distributed.
 Because we are a member of the Contran Tax Group, as discussed in Note 1, we will owe this income tax liability to Contran.
 To the extent this income tax liability relates to TIMET shares distributed to other members of the Contran Tax Group, this income tax will not be payable by Contran to the applicable tax authority.
-Such income tax liability would become payable by Contran to the applicable tax authority when the TIMET shares distributed are sold or otherwise transferred outside the Contran Tax Group or in the event of certain restructurings involving us and Contran.
+Such income tax liability would become payable by Contran to the applicable tax authority.
+Such income tax Group or in the event of certain restructuring transactions involving us and Contran.